thezeroalpha/thezeroalpha.github.io/_posts/2019-07-31-editing-efficiency-in-the-terminal-learning-readline-bindings.md

 ![Open in editor demo](/img/readline-demos/open in editor.gif)

 ## Macros
 Yes, the Bash shell has built-in macro functionality, where you can record a series of key strokes and then play them back whenever you want.
 Type `Ctrl-x (` to start recording a macro, and `Ctrl-x )` to stop recording a macro.
 Then, type `Ctrl-x e` to execute the macro that you just recorded.

-This works in Bash, but I haven't found a way to make it work in ZSH yet.
+This works in Bash and other shells that use Readline, but I haven't found a way to make it work in ZSH yet.

 ![Macro demo](/img/readline-demos/macros.gif)